-The amount of added sugars, flavours and artificial additives that go into making ice cream – even fruit flavoured ice cream – make it far from an ideal way to treat your pet or reward his or her good behaviour.
+The amount of added sugars, flavors, and artificial additives that go into making ice cream – even fruit-flavored ice cream – make it far from an ideal way to treat your pet or reward his or her good behavior.

 What to do if your dog eats ice cream